Drob99/devnotes/major-uni-courses/swe316-software-design-and-construction/Lecture Notes/lecture-10.md

 ## Introduction

 Before discussing our second design pattern, let us recall the reason we are studying them in the first place.
-As you saw in the previous lecture, teh cost of reaching the 3 singleton patterns was high.
+As you saw in the previous lecture, the cost of reaching the 3 singleton patterns was high.
 In other words, we were deriving the design pattern step by step and saw how it took a lot of time.
 In all of these patterns, others did the same job, deriving them and thinking about them step by step.
 We are simply utilizing their efforts to have better design and ultimately better code.